 - A full or partial suspension of the operation of their trade or business during a calendar quarter on account of a governmental order limiting commerce, travel or group meetings due to COVID-19; or

-- A decline in gross receipts in the first, second or third calendar quarter in 2021 where the gross receipts of that calendar quarter are less than 80% of the gross receipts in the same calendar quarter in 2019.
+- A decline in gross receipts in the first, second or third calendar quarter in 2021 where the gross receipts of that calendar quarter are less than 80 percent of the gross receipts in the same calendar quarter in 2019.

 Understanding Who Qualifies for the ERC

 Employers can elect to use an alternative quarter to calculate gross receipts.
 Under this election, an employer can determine if the decline in gross receipts test is met for a calendar quarter in 2021 by comparing its gross receipts for the immediately preceding calendar quarter with those for the corresponding calendar quarter in 2019.
-For example, an employer with a substantial decline in gross receipts in Q1 of 2021 (as compared to Q1 of 2019) would be an eligible employer in Q1 of 2021 and Q2 of 2021 based on the Q1 comparison.
+For example, an employer with a substantial decline in gross receipts in Q1 2021 (as compared to Q1 2019) would be eligible in Q1 2021 and Q2 2021 based on the Q1 comparison.